Quasi-Isometry Invariance of discrete Higher Filling Functions: Introduction

 \subsection{Proof strategy}

-The key step in the proof of \cref{thm: dfilling finite} is a translation of geometric arguments on cellular chain complexes into an algebraic framework for free \(R\Gamma\)\=/chain complexes.
+The key step in the proof of \cref{thm: dfilling finite} is a translation of geometric arguments on cellular chain complexes into an algebraic framework for free $R\Gamma$\=/chain complexes.
 This approach, developed in \cref{sec: cellular arguments}, replaces cellular subcomplexes with finitely generated \(R\)\=/subcomplexes and reproduces the relevant geometric constructions purely algebraically.
-Conceptually, under mild hypotheses (which \(\FP_n(R)\)\=/resolutions can be arranged to satisfy), free \(R\Gamma\)\=/chain complexes behave much like the cellular chain complexes of genuine spaces.
+Conceptually, under mild hypotheses (which $\FP_n(R)$\=/resolutions can be arranged to satisfy), free $R\Gamma$\=/chain complexes behave much like the cellular chain complexes of genuine spaces.

 The resulting techniques appear interesting in their own right and may admit further applications.
-Indeed, an easy application of this framework is \cref{prop: finite fibers implies finite filling function}, which provides another proof of the finiteness theorem of \cite{fleming+martinez-pedroza} for the integral filling functions.
+Indeed, an easy application of this framework is \cref{prop: finite fibers implies finite filling function}, which provides another proof of the finiteness theorem of~\cite{fleming+martinez-pedroza} for the integral filling functions.
+We also present a new proof of the quasi-isometry invariance of cohomology with coefficients in the group ring for groups of type $\FP(R)$.

 Once we developed this algebraic framework, the proof of \cref{thm: dfilling finite} is a generalisation of the corresponding geometric proof in~\cite{bader+kropholler+vankov25} to this setting.